-In the outpatient clinic, fellows will work directly with the attending, residents and students, seeing new and return patients.
+In the outpatient clinic, fellows will work directly with the attending, residents and students, seeing new and returning patients.
 Fellows will be rotated to work with all the faculty members to ensure a well-rounded training experience.
-Responsibilities in clinic include teaching the residents and students as our clinic is respected for its excellence in teaching.
+Responsibilities in clinic include teaching the residents and students, as the clinic is respected for its excellence in teaching.

-Fellows will also be responsible for inpatient consultations which range from drug desensitizations, penicillin skin testing, anaphylaxis, angioedema, and immunodeficiency evaluations.
+Fellows will also be responsible for inpatient consultations, which range from drug desensitizations, penicillin skin testing, anaphylaxis, angioedema and immunodeficiency evaluations.
 Fellows will be supervised specifically by either pediatric or adult faculty according to the age of the patient.
 Every patient encounter is supervised to obtain maximal educational benefits for the fellows.
-We do not have an inpatient allergy and immunology service and serve primarily as consultants.
+There is no inpatient allergy and immunology service; the division members serve primarily as consultants.

 All fellows, as noted above, are required to perform research.
-In addition they are expected to present their research each year at the Wednesday allergy conference.
-Presentation of fellows research is expected at a national meetings and faculty will aid in mentorship in research pursuits.
+In addition, they are expected to present their research each year at the Wednesday allergy conference.
+Presentation of each fellow’s research is expected at a national meetings, and faculty will aid in mentorship in research pursuits.
 At least one submitted manuscript is also required, but most fellows graduate with three or more publications.